Key takeaways

 Principle 1: Accountability

-- Commitment to appropriate security safeguards
+- Commit to appropriate security safeguards

-- Agreement to notify you immediately of security incidents
+- Notify you immediately of security incidents

 Principle 2: Identifying purposes

-Before you collect any personal information through an e-signature workflow, identify why you're collecting it.
 This means your e-signature tool should let you clearly state what information you're collecting (name, email, signature, IP address) and why (to execute this agreement, verify identity, maintain legal records).

-In practice, include a simple disclosure statement at the beginning of your signing workflow: "By signing electronically, you consent to us collecting your name, email address, and signature for the purpose of executing this agreement.
+"By signing electronically, you consent to us collecting your name, email address, and signature for the purpose of executing this agreement.
 Your information will be securely stored for [retention period] and will not be used for other purposes without your consent."

 Principle 3: Consent